toby1984/javr/README.md

 ## Differences to 'official' AVR assembler syntax

-- the LPM instruction treats the Z register as holding a _byte_ address while SPM treams it as holding a WORD address.
+- the LPM instruction treats the Z register as holding a _byte_ address while SPM treats it as holding a WORD address.

 This assembler internally treats all addresses as byte addresses (even in .cseg) so when using LPM you have to write